 It’s clear that Egyptian cotton bedding offers advantages over other sheet materials.
 Regardless of thread count, Egyptian cotton tends to be softer, stronger, and longer-lasting than other fabrics.
 Still, shoppers have a choice to make when it comes to selecting the perfect sheet set for their tastes and preferences.
 Here are some of the popular bedding sets currently available online at Pure Parima:

 Seeking a luxuriously soft bedding set that feels like silk while offering the benefits of Egyptian cotton?
 The Triple Luxe Sateen Sheet Set is your perfect choice.
-Part of Pure Parima’s Hotel Collection, these luxurious sheets feature a thread count of 700 for a warm and cozy night’s rest.
-Additionally, these sheets offer major style points thanks to the opaque and lustrous fabric and subtle stripe design.
+Part of Pure Parima’s Hotel Collection, these luxurious sheets feature an opaque and lustrous fabric and subtle stripe design.
 Boasting a white background, the sheets are accented by a stripe in an array of on-trend shades, including Teal, Gold, Arctic, and Graphite.
 Sizes range from queen to king and even California king.

 While some people appreciate the silky feel and cozy warmth of sateen, others are drawn to the fresh, cooling texture of percale.
 If you tend to get hot while you sleep, Pure Parima’s Ultra Percale Sheet Set is a natural choice.
 Part of the Hotel Collection, this set comes complete with a fitted sheet, a flat sheet, and two coordinating pillowcases.
 At once crisp and beautiful, these matte sheets feature a simple design that melds well with a wide range of decor styles.
 Shoppers can choose from four popular colors: White, Carbon, Bone, and Slate.
 Sizes range from twin to king and California king.